 Step 2 -Bring In-person to our Clerk's office

-Place the completed form in an envelope and bring it in-person to the Office of the Town Clerk.
+Place the completed form in a sealed envelope and bring it in-person to the Office of the Town Clerk.

 1 Municipal Centre Drive, Fort Erie Ontario